traditional Weddings in russia

 There is an age-old tradition that on the day before the wedding the bride will arrange a hen party and invite all her friends who will support and protect her in her new life.
 It is now also common for the groom to arrange a stag party; a tradition that has been imported from the West.
 The groom will say goodbye to his bachelor lifestyle whilst in the company of his friends.

-Official documentations of marriage
+Official documentations of marriage in Russia

 After the registration in the ZAGS and (often) the ceremony in the church, the newlyweds and all their guests go to the reception which is usually held in a restaurant, a banqueting hall or at someone's house.
 By tradition, the young couple are met by the mother of the groom or all the parents who offer them bread and salt.
 The young couple must then take turns to eat the bread.
 The person who eats the largest piece of bread will be the head of the household.
 This equal opportunity ritual between the couple has only been observed recently as before it would have always been the male who would stand at the head of the household.
 As the young newlyweds enter the reception hall, they are showered with oats or wheat and occasionally rose-petals to make the scene more beautiful.
 This tradition is often neglected though.